0xcatalysis/docs/docs/catalysis-core/network/05-integration.md

 ### 🚀 Step 1: Distribute the Client to Operators

-Once your AVS logic is packaged:
+Once your SSN logic is packaged:

 - Share the **Docker image** and the accompanying **`config.yaml`** file with your operators.
 - Operators run the SSN client using this image + config.